AyoubCoding21/ElectroBench/README.md

 Challenge 3 : **Configuration** : Sometimes some stuff do not work for me and I need to reimplement them with the limitations from scratch.
 And that happens to me so often, and it is really bad.

+Challenge 4 : **AI** : AI is taking over the programming world and I am afraid, It is really bad and is going to make programming messed up, even it's answers are not that right.

 # How to execute this project ?

 It's so simple, just follow the instructions for the versions you want to execute :